 Items which are brought to school for show and tell in the lower grades must not be taken out of the classroom.
-Pets may be brought for sharing if prior permission has been obtained and must be taken home as soon as the sharing is finished.
+Pets may not be brought for sharing.

 SANTA CLARA SCHOOL DISTRICT SCHOOL-WIDE ASSERTIVE DISCIPLINE POLICY

 Santa Clara School District students, staff, parents, and community are proud of their school and want to maintain pride.
 The appearance and safety of the school is the responsibility of each student, staff member, parent, and community member.
 The discipline rules have been established to maintain a safe and healthy learning environment.
 All students are expected to follow the rules and take responsibility for the consequences of their behavior.